 Keep your guitar in tune longer by changing your strings regularly.
 Depending on how often you play, you might want to change your strings anywhere from once a month to once a week.
 When you’re not playing, store your guitar in a hard case in a cool, dry place to avoid changes in heat and humidity.

-If you follow those tips but still have persistent issues with your guitar going out of tune, there may be an issue with your instrument’s intonation.
+If you follow these tips but still have issues with your guitar going out of tune, there may be an issue with your instrument’s intonation.
 Intonation refers to your instrument’s ability to hold pitch.
 Intonation may be affected by wear and tear as you play your guitar or the way your guitar was manufactured.
 Visit a local guitar shop and ask them to take a look at your guitar’s intonation and they should be able to help you find the right solution to your tuning woes.

 - Step 1: Start by tuning the low E String.

 - Step 2: Next, tune the A String.

 - Step 6: Tune the High E String.